 Copy and paste the below script into your own website or blog to embed this book.

-All around the world people are living longer than ever, but record numbers of us are experiencing cognitive decline and other brain disorders later in life.
-New studies show that Alzheimer’s disease is the number three cause of death in developed countries, behind heart disease and cancer.
+Even though people around the world are living longer than ever, but record numbers of us are experiencing cognitive decline and other brain disorders later in life.
 But there is good news: We now have the knowledge to extend both lifespan and mindspan, helping to ensure that our minds and bodies stay in peak form at any age.

 • Iron: While iron-fortified foods sound healthy, high iron intake can be toxic, especially for people over forty, and increases the risk of type 2 diabetes, Alzheimer’s, and Parkinson’s disease. • Whole grains: Processed grains such as white rice, pasta, and flour are actually staples in the diets of cultures with the best cognitive health. • Protein: Though it’s considered by some to be a miracle macronutrient, high levels of protein are actually hard on the kidneys, and may promote cancer and accelerate the progression of dementia.